-It sounds a bit sad to say, but everyone is too busy thinking about themselves to notice that little moment where you felt weird.
-We’re all in the same place, trying to navigate the situation.
+It's a little sad to admit, but people are too busy thinking about themselves to notice that one little moment where you felt weird.
+We’re all in the same place, trying to navigate this networking game.

-And even if they did notice, chances are they won’t remember it.
-They’re too busy thinking about themselves; either how they are coming across at the event, that deadline they have to meet, or what they have to do when it ends: What to make for dinner, theirdeadline, or what to buy for Grandma Edie’s birthday.
+They’re too busy thinking about themselves; either how they too are coming across at the event, that deadline they have to meet, or what they have to do when the event ends: What to make for dinner or figuring out a gift to buy for Great Aunt Edie’s birthday.

-In addition, when you’re sincere and authentic, people don’t hold awkward moments against you.
-They get you’re a real person, and being a human being living life means there are moments of uncertainty.
+Remember: When you’re sincere and authentic, people don’t hold awkward moments against you.
+They get you’re a real person, and being a human being living life means there will be moments of uncertainty.

 Other people don’t remember your social slips, so you shouldn’t either.
 Plus, the next person you meet has no idea what happened five minutes ago.

-Honestly it takes time, and it has taken me practice to learn that skill.
-But when you do, it makes such a difference.
+But when you learn to let go, it makes such a difference.
 It's one of the tricks in learning how to be happy.
-Plus, you don’t need to carry any doubts with you into the next conversation!

-Now you know my tips and tricks, you're ready to face your next professional event with confidence.
-And, you may find your own as time goes on.
+Now that you know my networking tips and tricks, you're ready to face your next professional event with confidence.
+And, you may find your own tricks as time goes on.
 But I promise you that you are not alone!
 And just to prove it, here is one last story of mine, which happened to inspire this article.

 It was one of those nights I was feeling comfortable; I’d be seeing people I’d met loads of times before.
 I could walk in and smile, seeing smiles of recognition in return on the faces of those I knew.